-Therefore, by properly pricing the items that your pharmacy sells, you can generate more revenue.
+By properly pricing the items that your pharmacy sells, you can generate more revenue.

 Typically, the largest inventory items purchased by a pharmacy are brand-name and generic pharmaceuticals.
-Depending upon a pharmacy’s needs, one may purchase more high cost, brand name drugs, or more low cost, generic drugs.
+Depending upon a pharmacy’s needs, one may purchase more high-cost, brand name drugs, or more low-cost, generic drugs.
 Regardless of the specific product mix, it’s important to understand how these items are priced to ensure revenues are maximized against the items.